Denis Mukwege, honorary doctorate

 Fighting indifference

-For his work at the Panzi hospital, he was awarded the Nobel Peace Prize in 2018.
-He received this distinction while once again calling on the international community to recognize sexual violence as a prohibited and punishable method of warfare under international humanitarian and criminal law, in the same way as famine or pillaging.
-In the preface to his book La force des femmes, he reminds us: " As an activist, I am faced with the need to change mentalities, actions and behavior.
-I'm not fighting against a disease or an anatomical defect, but against far more stubborn adversaries: discrimination, ignorance and indifference. "
+For his work at Panzi Hospital, he was awarded the Nobel Peace Prize in 2018.
+He received this distinction while once again calling on the international community to recognize sexual violence as a prohibited and punishable method of warfare in international humanitarian law and international criminal law, in the same way as famine and pillaging.
+In the preface to his book La force des femmes (The Strength of Women), he recalls: " As an activist, I am grappling with the need to change mindsets, actions, and behaviors.
+I am not fighting against a disease or an anatomical defect, but against much more stubborn adversaries: discrimination, ignorance, and indifference."